League of Women Voters of Cook County

 Activities

-Meetings are held monthly to discuss the information that has been gathered by interviewing the stakeholders within the system.
+Meetings are held every other month to discuss the information that has been gathered by interviewing the stakeholders within the system.
+On the alternate months we meet to have a book discussion.
+The books deal with criminal justice issues.

 League Recommendations to Improve Pretrial Services in Cook County